The Collective Bargaining Agreement (CBA) helps define roles and responsibilities for faculty members and administrators.

 - Intellectual Property Agreement

 The ORSP assists the University community in administering external funding for research, instruction, and public service activities, and ensures that all sponsored projects comply with appropriate University guidelines and policies, as well as federal, state, and sponsor regulations, in an effort to protect institutional eligibility for external funding.
-The ORSP website provides helpful information for Principal Investigators and offers many useful links.
+The ORSP website provides helpful information for Principal Investigators.

 UM faculty members can participate in a number of international activities, such as faculty exchange and international activity funding, through the Office of International Programs.